danito/KnownYourls/README.md

 # KnownYourls
-THIS IS EARLY BETA AND DOESNT WORK YET
-Collaboration is welcome.

-Plug-in to use your own Yourls url-shortener with Known
+Plug-in to use your own Yourls url-shortener with Known.

 install yourls from yourls.org on your server.